-Giving directions in English
+phrases for giving directions in English

 Previous Conversation Tip Lesson

-Useful English Phrases for Giving Directions
+Useful English Expressions for Giving Directions

 Like asking for direction, giving directions will play an important role in communication.
 For example, when tourists visiting your country want to get more info about sightseeing places or city centers, you would be able to help them out by providing them with directions.